 John Barry’s music, along with Ken Adam’s sets and Sean Connery’s depiction as James Bond, made 007 films events in the 1960s.
 Barry, though, kept on with Bond longer than either Connery or Adam.
 Barry worked on the series, on and off, for a quarter century: scores for 11 films plus crucial orchestrations and arranging of The James Bond Theme in Dr. No.

 Barry even reportedly was negotiating a return to the series with 1997’s Tomorrow Never Dies, but turned away not it became clear he wouldn’t be allowed to work on the title song.
 Truth be told, some 007 fans hoped against hope Barry might still come back for one, last 007 turn.

 Barry’s death this week at age 77 slams the door on that dream.
-For Bond fans, the loss seems personal.
-Barry’s scores stirred the emotions, whether it be a rousing action composition, a lush love theme or a song viewers remembered long after viewing the latest Bond film.
+For Bond fans, the loss is personal.
+Barry’s scores stirred the emotions, whether it be a rousing action composition, a lush love theme or a song viewers remembered long after seeing the latest Bond films.
 At times, most notably 1967’s You Only Live Twice and 1979’s Moonraker, Barry and Adam almost seemed to be the real stars of the movie.